wp-plugins/wdm-news/readme.txt

 Tags: news, little post, sentence
 Requires at least: 1.0
 Tested up to: 2.2
-Stable tag: 1.2
+Stable tag: 1.3

 This plugin show like widget a little sentence with date and time of publication.

 == Description ==

 This plugin show like widget a little sentence with date and time of publication.
 It's a news system for explain short message on sidebar.
+You can link your news at existing page or web site.

 == Installation ==